PoisotLab/ms_metaweb_transfer/manuscript.md

 metaweb also applies.
 We use this information to produce one random Canadian metaweb, $N = \hat{\mathcal{L}}$$\hat{\mathcal{R}}' \ge \rho$.

-Because the intervals around some trait values can be broad, we repeat the above process $2\times 10^5$ times, which results in a probabilistic metaweb
-$P$, where the probability of an interaction (here conveying our degree of trust that it exists given the inferred trait distributions) is given by the number of times where it appears across all random draws $N$, divided by the number of samples.
+Because the intervals around some trait values can be broad [in fact, probably broader than what they would actually be, see *e.g.* @Garland1999IntPhy], we repeat the above process $2\times 10^5$ times, which results in a probabilistic metaweb $P$, where the probability of an interaction (here conveying our degree of trust that it exists given the inferred trait distributions) is given by the number of times where it appears across all random draws $N$, divided by the number of samples.
 An interaction with $P_{i,j} = 1$ means that these two species were predicted to interact in all $2\times 10^5$ random draws, etc..

-## Data cleanup, discovery, and validation
+## Data cleanup, discovery, validation, and thresholding

 - carry over the European metaweb subset as having either P=0 or P=1
 - search in GLOBI: found approx. 360 interactions we predicted, and 30 we didn't
 - addition of GLOBI data as having P=1
+- @Cirtwill2021BuiFoo, but the cutoffs resulted in some species being lost, we kept a lower threshold so that all species retained at least one non-zero interaction

 ## Implementation and code availability